Explore health content from A to Z.

 Walk as often as you are able.

-Ask your doctor when you can return to work
+Ask your health care provider when you can return to work

-Take only the medications that are prescribed by your doctor.
-Tell your doctor if you take other medications.
+Take only the medications that your health care provider prescribes.
+Tell your health care provider if you take other medications.
 These include herbs and other supplements.